Updated: Jun 16

-You've started a story and either begun to write instinctually or have considered it and decided that you will write this piece in first person narrative or third person close limited.
-You've been bumbling along just fine writing until suddenly you stop and wonder: How on Earth do I convey what my character looks like?
+Scenario: you've started a story and either begun to write instinctually, or have given it prior consideration, and decided that you will write this piece in first person narrative or third person close limited.
+You've been bumbling along just fine until suddenly you stop writing and wonder: How on Earth do I convey what my character looks like?

 All I'll say for today about the latter is, it often doesn't transition smoothly when swapping POVs halfway through, or - worse! - right at the end of a story, simply to depict what happens in a scene once the main POVC has left the stage.